jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

 where you can download the whole dataset from.
 The dataset contains *284807 rows* and *31 columns* including the label in the :code:`Class` column.

-The main peculiarity of this dataset is that the label is **highly umbalanced**.
-In this case, there are *284315 non-defaultant users* versus *492 defaults* (only 0.172% of all transactions) on the whole database.
+The main peculiarity of this dataset is that the label is **highly unbalanced**.
+In this case, there are *284315 non-default users* versus *492 defaults* (only 0.172% of all transactions) on the whole database.

 Let's first load the dataset of interest: